Annaamalai: Plot

 Annaamalai is a milkman, while Ashok is the owner of a five-star hotel in Madras.
-They have been very close friends since their childhood.
+They have been very close friends since childhood.
 Ashok's father Gangadharan, however, never liked his son's friendship with a poor milkman.
 Annaamalai is kind-hearted and innocent, and falls in love with Subbulakshmi, a college girl he eventually marries.
 Ashok too falls in love with a poor girl, Shanthi, who works as his secretary.
 Annaamalai arranges Ashok and Shanthi's wedding which angers Gangadharan as he thinks Shanthi lacks the status to become his daughter-in-law.

-Annaamalai clashes with Ekambaram, a MLA, following which Ekambaram understands Annaamalai's good nature.
-Annaamalai's small house along with a few cents of empty land is located in a prime location, to which Annaamalai held sentimental values to; Gangadharan pressures Ashok to buy it so that they can construct a star hotel.
+Annaamalai clashes with Ekambaram, an MLA, following which Ekambaram understands Annaamalai's good nature.
+Annaamalai's small house along with a few cents of empty land is located in a prime location, to which Annaamalai held sentimental values; Gangadharan pressures Ashok to buy it so that they can construct a star hotel.
 Ashok is initially hesitant as he does not want to mix business and friendship, but later agrees.
 Annaamalai happily accepts and also agrees to give the land for free, emulating pure friendship.
 Ashok feels proud of Annaamalai and informs his father that Annaamalai has to be made a shareholder in the new hotel.
-Gangadharan agrees, but decides to cheat Annaamalai and gets his signature in empty papers.
+Gangadharan agrees, but decides to cheat Annaamalai and gets his signature on empty papers.

-The star hotel is constructed and Gangadharan plans to demolish Annaamalai's house which is located next to the hotel.
+The star hotel is constructed, and Gangadharan plans to demolish Annaamalai's house which is located next to the hotel.
 Gangadharan and Ashok's cousin Sargunam forge documents and take control of Annaamalai's empty land.
 Annaamalai learns of this plan and argues with Gangadharan.
-Ashok, oblivious to his father's plan, gets angry with Annaamalai for fighting with him, and demolishes Annaamalai's house which is in the remembrance of Annaamalai's father.
+Ashok, oblivious to his father's plan, gets angry with Annaamalai for fighting with him, and demolishes Annaamalai's house which is in the memory of Annaamalai's father.
 In response, Annaamalai lays a challenge that he will become wealthy and take revenge on Ashok.